Blood clots can be very serious and need to be treated quickly. Staying healthy and active can help prevent them.

 - a cough or coughing up blood

-- you're struggling to breathe
+- you or someone else is struggling to breathe

 - someone has passed out